 Aerating and overseeding your lawn is important for its health, but you have to perform these tasks at the right time for them to be as effective as possible.
-The best time to aerate and overseed your lawn depends on the type of lawn you have.
+The best time to aerate and overseed your lawn depends on the type of grass you have.
 If you have warm-season grasses, then late spring is the best time.
-For cool-season grasses, which are the most common type used in the western part of the country, early spring or early fall is the best time.
+For cool-season grasses that are more commonly planted in the West, early spring or early fall is the best time.
+These grasses include Kentucky bluegrass and ryegrass and fescue.
 Here is a closer look at these two procedures and how they can help.

 What Is Aeration and Why It Matters

-In order for grass to grow well, air, water, and nutrients must reach the roots.
+Healthy grass requires air, water, and nutrients at the roots.
 As the grass grows year after year, the roots can become quite dense, and a layer of thatch also develops over the top of the soil.
 This, combined with compaction of the soil, makes it difficult for the air and water to reach below the soil line and to the roots.

 Aeration pokes small holes in the soil to allow the air and nutrients to reach the roots, so they can grow deeper.
 The result is a stronger turf with more vigorous growth.
 Without aeration, your lawn cannot grow well.